hhoback/response-times-cahoots/analysis/README.md

 - Line plots, coefficient plots, and all visualizations of results

-Note: Because of GitHUB file size limits, the cleaned data and results files are not included in this repository.
+> Note: Because of GitHUB file size limits, the cleaned data and results files are not included in this repository.
 To produce the cleaned dataset and results, respectively:
 - See README.md in the data cleaning folder
-- See "How to Run" section below
+- See [How to Run] (How to Run) section below

 ## How to Run